adeojoemmanuel/clickatell-otp-example/README.md

 # Simple Clickatell OTP Example

-This is an simple PHP example of how to create a OTP reminder for forgoton passwords on your website.
+This is an simple PHP example of how to create a OTP reminder for forgotten passwords on your website.

 # Create a Clickatell account